Revised SCLP-simplex Algorithm with Application to Large-Scale Fluid Processing Networks: Computational Results

 \section{Computational Results}

-In this section we compare our implementation of the simplex-type algorithm vs. LP discretization with up to 1000 time intervals for two problem classes presented in Section \ref{sec.applications}.
+We compare our implementation of SCLP-simplex vs. LP discretization with up to 1000 time intervals. for the two problem classes presented in Section \ref{sec.setup}.
 For each class we defined five settings with different amounts of servers, buffers, and job classes and randomly generated 10 problems.
 Randomly generated parameters include initial fluids, arrival rates, processing rates and time horizons.
-Their probability distributions, detailed in the supplementary material, were chosen to avoid trivial or degenerate situation where all changes in controls are concentrated in the relatively small initial interval and the remaining part of the optimal solution applies constant control for an infinite time horizon, or when the initial fluid amounts are big and decrease slowly, making holding cost too big to be influenced by the control quality.
-All experiments were performed on Lenovo ThinkPad W541 notebook computer with Intel Core i7-4810MQ processor and 16GB RAM running Windows 10 OS.
-The simplex-type algorithm ran on Python version 3.7.7 with NumPy 1.18.1, linked to Intel MKL.
-The discretized problems were solved by IBM ILOG CPLEX Optimization Studio 12.10 using a barrier algorithm showed the best performance for these problems.
+Their probability distributions, were chosen to avoid trivial or degenerate situation.
+All experiments were performed on Lenovo ThinkPad W541 notebook computer with Intel Core i7-4810MQ processor and 16GB RAM running Windows 10.
+SCLP-simplex ran on Python 3.7.7 with NumPy 1.18.1, linked to Intel MKL.
+Some vector and matrix operations parallelized using Cython and Intel OpenMP library.
+The discretized problems were solved by IBM Ilog Cplex Optimization Studio 12.10 using a barrier algorithm that showed the best performance for these problems.
+Both algorithms ran on eight cores.